Dzibanche: Temple of the Cormorants

-The Temple of the Cormorants or Cormoranes Pyramid is the largest pyramid at Dzibanche.
+The Temple of the Cormorants (Building 2) is the largest pyramid at the Main Group of Dzibanche.
+This structure consists of a large pyramidal base crowned with a very tall temple that features a large roof comb.
 It was built during the 5th century AD using the Teotihuacan-influenced talud-tablero style of Maya architecture.
 The pyramid is decorated with friezes that were sculpted from stucco and coated with red paint; the friezes feature symbols that are also in the Teotihuacan style.
-The structure is the funerary pyramid of Sky Witness, one of the kings of the Kaan dynasty.
-The royal tomb, known as the Tomb of the Lord of Dzibanché, was found with a rich funerary offering consisting of painted ceramic vessels and a jade mask, a common mortuary tradition of the Kaan dynasty.
+The inside of the pyramidal base is a sacred mausoleum where several tombs have been found with the remains of some members of the Kaanu'l lineage accompanied by rich funerary offerings of jade maks, ceramic vessels and obsidian objects.
+The most important burial inside the pyramid is the royal tomb of the ruler Sky Witness who ruled the city between 572 and 598 AD.
+This royal burial was named the Tomb of the Lord of Dzibanche due to the richness of the grave goods found inside; the skeletal remains were found on a jaguar pelt alongside a large funerary offering consisting of painted ceramic vessels and jade masks.
+It was named the Temple of the Cormorants after the discovery of a vase decorated with cormorants.